IBMStreams/streamsx.documentation/docs/4.1/messaging/kafka-operators-getting-started.markdown

 title: Getting started with Kafka operators
 description:  Getting Started Guide for IBM Streams Messaging Toolkit - Kafka operators
 weight: 10
-published: false
+published: true
 ---

 # Messaging Toolkit - Getting started with Kafka operators

 ## Introduction
 The IBM Streams Messaging Toolkit is designed to get you connected to your messaging servers as quickly as possible.
 Kafka is an ideal messaging server for stream computing.
 This guide will get you sending and receiving messages in no time, and will highlight some of the best practices.
+We will also cover how to get the Kafka operators running in a consistent region.

 ## Skill Level
 Readers of this guide are expected to have a basic understanding of Kafka and IBM Streams terminology.
 To get up to speed on Kafka basics, run through their great <a target="_blank" href="http://kafka.apache.org/documentation.html#quickstart">Quick Start guide</a>.
 To get a basic understanding of IBM Streams, you can read our <a target="_blank" href="https://developer.ibm.com/streamsdev/docs/streams-quick-start-guide/">Quick Start</a>.